Latent Agents in Networks: Estimation and Targeting: Model and Preliminaries

+\end{lemma} {The preceding discussion implicitly assumes the invertability of $M$, its sub-block $M_{LL}$, as well as $H$.
+This is a mild condition that will be imposed in the remainder of our analysis.
+We also assume that the maximum absolute row and column sums of $M^{-1}$ (equivalently the $1$ and $\infty$ norms of this matrix) are bounded.
+It is worth noting that in our applications, we will focus on settings where $M$ satisfies some diagonal dominance condition (see Assumption \ref{ass:DiagDominance}), which readily implies all of these assumptions (see Section \ref{se:applications} and Lemmas \ref{lem:MInv}, \ref{lem:matBounds}).
+Finally, we conduct our analysis under the assumption that the parameters $\{a_i, \lambda_i\}$ as well as the covariates $\{p_i^{(t)}\}$ are bounded, i.e., $|a_i| \leq \bar{a}$, $|\lambda_i| \leq \bar{\lambda}$, and $|p_i^{(t)}| \leq \bar p$ for all $i\in V$ and $t$, and some constants $\bar a, \bar \lambda, \bar p \in \mathbb{R}_+$. }

-Note that entries of $H^{-1}$ capture how changes in the prices offered to observable agents impact their consumption decisions.
-Similarly, entries of $H$ capture how the consumption of an agent influences the marginal payoffs of the remaining observable agents.
-This can be most clearly seen when $V_L=\emptyset$.
-In this case $H=M$, and hence for $i,j\in V_O$ such that $i\neq j$, we have $H_{ij}=-G_{ij}$, which captures how much agent $j$'s consumption influences agent $i$'s payoff.
-When $V_L\neq \emptyset$, $H_{ij}$ has two components: (i) $[ M_{OO}]_{ij}=-G_{ij}$, which captures the direct influence of $j$'s consumption on agent $i$'s payoff, and (ii) $[-M_{OL}M_{LL}^{-1}M_{LO}]_{ij} $, which captures the indirect influence of $j$'s consumption on agent $i$'s payoff through the latent agents.
+Lemma \ref{lem:firstOrderO} suggests that the entries of $H^{-1}$ capture how changes in the covariates of the observable agents impact their outcomes.
+Intuitively, the components $M_{OO}$ and $M_{OL}M_{LL}^{-1}M_{LO}$ of $H$, respectively represent the direct influence of observable agents' outcomes on each other and their indirect influence through the latent agents.
 We refer to $H=M_{OO}-M_{OL}M_{LL}^{-1}M_{LO}$ as the \emph{aggregate externality structure} among observable agents.
-We refer to $\varepsilon_O^{(t)}$ as the consumption shock in period $t$.